agarcher/tpuf-tweets/PROJECT_PLAN.md

 **✅ Phase 2-3 Complete**: Core data architecture and processing pipeline are implemented.
 Turbopuffer ingestion is functional.

-**🟡 Phase 4-5 In Progress**: Turbopuffer client can upsert data, and the `ingest` command is fully functional.
+**✅ Phase 4 Complete**: The Turbopuffer client wrapper is fully implemented, with support for `upsert` and `query` with metadata filters.

+**✅ Phase 5 Complete**: The CLI is functional with a complete `ingest` command and a full-featured `query` command that supports semantic, keyword, and hybrid search with filters.

-**🔜 Next: Phase 4 & 6**: Complete the Turbopuffer query interface and build out the search features.
+**🔜 Next: Phase 6**: Implement the interactive search interface (`search` command).

 ## Technical Specifications